theilluminatus/litapp/docs/index.md

 - **Feature**: Listen to stories with audio recordings inside the app
     > Because this app reuses Literorica's data (mainly from the official app) there is no way to support this (as the offical app doesn't either).
 You can open the story in a browser by pressing the "Open Externally" button on the detail page and access the recording from there.

+- **Feature**: Update the app name to something less obvious (example "Litapp")
+    > I personally am not a fan of apps that have undescriptive app names as it's harder to find them on your device or when searching the web.
+It's also bad practice to change the app's name when it has already been released, because a lot of users wouldn't find it after the update.
+    > However most Android phones allow you to change an app's name yourself, or already include a way to hide or lock away some apps.
+If not, you can download third party [homescreens](https://play.google.com/store/search?q=launcher&c=apps) or [lockers](https://play.google.com/store/search?q=app+lock&c=apps) from the Play store.

 - **Bug**: Sometimes lists of stories (history, search results, lists) don't contain all expected lists (especially when it is a long list)
     > This issue originates from Ionic (a package to more easily create apps), this might be fixed by updating to a newer version, but this will take a lot of time and might introduce newer other bugs.
     > A possible solution is to kill and restart the app or even reboot your phone.